BlaxWalker/PHPing/README.md

 * Create a scheduled task to run "PHPing.bat" file every minute on your environment via Task Scheduler
 * Modify your database connection parameters on "/php/dbconfig.php" file
 * Check the PHPing and php folder path in "PHPing.bat" file and make sure the path is same as your environment
+* Add this 2 line on your "php.ini" file (the configuration file for PHP) to enable command prompt run from inside of PHP file
+  [PHP_COM_DOTNET]
+  extension=php_com_dotnet.dll
 * Access to http://localhost/phping and add your first IP device there (modify "localhost" with your server name / address and server port (if any))
 * If you want to using Telegram Bot and email notification function, modify the related parameters on "/php/PHPing.php" file